clorteau/waybarha/README.md

 Download [waybarha.py](https://raw.githubusercontent.com/clorteau/waybarha/refs/heads/main/waybarha.py) anywhere you have permission to read it

 # Usage
+Edit the file to set your server's URL and the access token.

 In your waybar's .jsonc, add one entry per entity you want to read/toggle.
 Examples:
 ```